The art history major focuses on the vast changes in art and design over centuries of time, geography and cultures.

 The Dorothy Meyer Ziv Art and Design Building houses several smart classrooms for state of the art wireless internet viewing of images and resources.
 The facility also houses a professional gallery and specialized studio space.
-Outstanding library resources include the MSJ collection, the Greater Cincinnati Consortium of Colleges and Universities (GCCCU) collection, the entire college library system of the state of Ohio through Ohiolink, the Public Library of Cincinnati, and the Cincinnati Art Museum.
+Outstanding library resources include the MSJ collection, the Greater Cincinnati Consortium of Colleges and Universities (GCCCU) collection, the entire university library system of the state of Ohio through Ohiolink, the Public Library of Cincinnati, and the Cincinnati Art Museum.

 An art history minor is also offered and gives students an appreciation for the long and varied history of visual communication.

 Stay up to date with the most recent art history program news and events; visit the department of art, fine art, art education & art history page.